jlacar/aoc2015/README-Day18.md

 ### Using companion object to hold static things

+One additional refactoring I did was to give better names to the things related to neighbors.

+First, I renamed `offsets` to `neighborOffsets`.
+I also used `neighborRow` and `neighborCol` so it's clear what they represent.

-One additional refactoring I did was to put the `neighborOffsets` list in the companion object.
-There was no point in creating the list more than once and the companion object is perfect place to put this kind of stuff.
+Then, I moved the offset list into the Day18 companion object.
+There is no point in creating the list more than once and the companion object is the perfect place to put this kind of stuff.

 I thought about moving `isOnGrid()` in there as well but decided not to because it had a dependency on the grid itself and rightly belonged in the `Day18` class that encapsulated it.

 ## Function parameters and parameter defaults